jasimn/aws-lab/aws-network-lab/triggering-event-on-email.md

 1.Go to AWS Console → CloudTrail

-2. Create a Trail (if not already created)
+2.Create a Trail (if not already created)

-Select:
+3.Select:
 - Management events → Read/Write: Write-only

 3.Save the trail.

 4.CloudTrail logs all API actions like:
 * RunInstances

 * CreateBucket